-- Keep the ball rolling: sexual differences in - 2 conglobation behavior of a terrestrial isopod under - 3 different degrees of perceived predation pressure - 5 Francisco Javier Zamora-Camacho - 6 Department of Biogeography and Global Change.
-Museo Nacional de Ciencias Naturales, - 7 (MNCN-CSIC), C/José Gutiérrez Abascal 2, 28006, Madrid, Spain. - 8 Email address: zamcam@mncn.csic.es - 10 Abstract
+Keep the ball rolling: sexual differences in

+2 conglobation behavior of a terrestrial isopod under

+3 different degrees of perceived predation pressure

+5 Francisco Javier Zamora-Camacho

+- 6 Department of Biogeography and Global Change.
+Museo Nacional de Ciencias Naturales, - 7 (MNCN-CSIC), C/José Gutiérrez Abascal 2, 28006, Madrid, Spain. - 8 Email address: zamcam@mncn.csic.es

+10 Abstract

 - 11 Background.
 Antipredator behaviors are theoretically subjected to a balance by which their - 12 display should be minimized when their benefits do not outweigh their costs.
-Such costs may be - 13 not only energetic, but also entail a reduction in the time available for other fitness-enhancing - 14 behaviors.
+Such costs may be - 13 not only energetic, but also entail a reduction in the time available for other fitness-enhancing - behaviors.
 However, these behaviors are only beneficial under predation risk.
-Therefore, - 15 antipredator behaviors are predicted to be maximized under strong predation risk.
+Therefore, - antipredator behaviors are predicted to be maximized under strong predation risk.
 Moreover, - 16 predation pressure can differ among individuals according to traits such as sex or body size, if - 17 these traits increase vulnerability.
-Antipredator behaviors are expected to be maximized in - 18 individuals whose traits make them more conspicuous to predators.
-However, how these factors - 19 interact is not always understood. - 20 Methods.
-In this work, I tested these hypotheses in the common pill woodlouse (Armadillidium - 21 vulgare), which conglobate (i.e., they roll up their bodies almost conforming a sphere that - 22 conceals their appendages) in response to predator attacks.
-Specifically, I tested whether latency - 23 to unroll after a standardized mechanical induction was greater in animals exposed to predator chemical cues (toad feces) than in conspecifics exposed to cues of non-predatory animals (rabbits) or no chemical cues whatsoever (distilled water), incorporating sex and body mass in the analyses.
+Antipredator behaviors are expected to be maximized in - 18 individuals whose traits make them more conspicuous to predators. - 19 Methods.
+In this work, I tested these hypotheses in the common pill woodlouse (Armadillidium - 20 vulgare), which conglobate (i.e., they roll up their bodies almost conforming a sphere that - 21 conceals their appendages) in response to predator attacks.
+Specifically, I tested whether latency - 22 to unroll was greater in animals exposed to predator chemical cues, incorporating sex and body - 23 mass in the analyses.